Supper, Sips, and Songs at Pontotoc Lounge

 Here’s the Duck Confit I once loved.
 The menu said it came with a potato croquette.
 Whether from experience or a moment of cynicism, I expected a formed pile of mashed potatoes topped with some bits of pulled duck, maybe a syrup.
 No, no, no. I was so happy to be so wrong.

 Perched atop two hefty fried potato cakes sat two duck leg quarters sealed with a pomegranate glaze.
 We devoured the juicy, tender meat and the decadent, creamy potatoes, wholly full and fully impressed.
 It’s always good to keep in mind the role that expectations play in satisfaction, but I feel like this dish wins either way.

 As much as the Sister Shubert Beignets on the dessert menu tempted me, we couldn’t suffer another bite.
 Sister Shubert…beignets!
 What wonderful madness could that be?

 There’s also a

 Both times I went, the atmosphere was pretty chill, with only four or so tables sat, and the jazz guitarist on one occasion was fun and not overly loud.
 The bartender was also the only server at those times which made for a leisurely experience, one that we didn’t mind.
 I’m confidently assuming that during peak times they’ll have more servers on deck.

-It seems like it would be totally fine to dine with kids earlier in the evening, though it feels more like date night/girl or guy’s night/nightcap sort of place as it gets later and the music begins.
+It seems like it would be fine to dine with kids earlier in the evening, but this spot is more of a date night or girl or guy’s night/nightcap sort of place,

 314 S. Main